ModyQyW/vite-plugin-eslint2/README.md

 Path to ESLint that will be used for linting.
 Use [dynamic import](https://javascript.info/modules-dynamic-imports) under the hood.
 Read [vite server.fs options](https://vitejs.dev/config/server-options.html#server-fs-strict) first.

+Set `'eslint/use-at-your-own-risk'` if you want to use the flat config system in ESLint v8.
+Place an `eslint.config.js` file in the root of your project or set the `ESLINT_USE_FLAT_CONFIG` environment variable to true and pass the option `overrideConfigFile` to the plugin if you are using other config files.
+You can learn more from [Flat config rollout plans](https://eslint.org/blog/2023/10/flat-config-rollout-plans/) and [Configuration Files (New)](https://eslint.org/docs/latest/use/configure/configuration-files-new).

 ### `formatter`

 - Type: `string`